wsmith-demos/angular-pwa-demo/README.md

 http-server -c-1 dist/pug-o-doro/
 ```

-To limit confusion, I recommend testing in a Guest window of Chrome, and check the Update on Reload checkbox, under Applications -> Service Workers
+To limit confusion, I recommend testing in a Guest window of Chrome, and check the Update on Reload checkbox, under Applications -> Service Workers in the Dev Tools

 ## Add PWA support to your app

-`ng add @angular.pwa`
+`ng add @angular/pwa`

 If things go haywire post-deployment, in `angular.json`, set `serviceWorker: false` and the ngsw will uninstall itself.